kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

 # kmr-iiwa-gripkit-cr-plus-l
 URDF and MoveIt configuration (ROS1) files of [Gripkit-CR-Plus-L](https://weiss-robotics.com/gripkit/) and [KRM-iiwa 7](https://www.kuka.com/en-us/products/mobility/mobile-robot-systems/kmr-iiwa).
-Depending on user's inputs (e.g., end_effector, mobile_base, and controllers), the URDF and MoveIt **reconfigure** themselves.
+Depending on user's inputs (e.g., end_effector, mobile_base, and controllers), the URDF and MoveIt ***reconfigure*** themselves.
+The reposity also provides a simple Gazebo environment and Python classes and functions to experiment ***object grasping***.

 ![Example 0](./images/demo.png)